Princess Elisabeth Island

 Schedule

-- 2022-2023: tender procedure for the energy island, development of environmental impact report and permitting procedure and applications for the grant of the domain concession for the energy island.
+- 2022-2023: Tendering process for the energy island; development of the environmental impact assessment and permit procedure; and lodging of applications for the domain concession for the energy island.

-The development of wind farms follows the competitive procedure developed by the government.
-You can consult the schedule here.
-The connection of the wind farms to the Elia grid is linked to the commissioning of the onshore grid reinforcement projects Ventilus and Boucle du Hainaut.
-Elia aims to provide full connection capacity by 2030.
+The development of wind farms in Belgium’s second offshore wind zone is aligned with the competitive procedure established by the Belgian government; the schedule for this can be accessed here.
+The connection of these offshore wind farms to Elia’s onshore grid is linked to the commissioning of the Ventilus and Boucle du Hainaut projects on the Belgian mainland.
+Elia aims to ensure that the wind farms will be fully connected to its onshore grid by 2030.

 -